dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 If informaiton is redacted for privacy reasons, the vCon referenced in the [Redacted Object](#redacted-object), if inline, SHOULD be encrypted to protect the privacy information in the unredacted version of the vCon.

 The secure storage and access of externally referenced conversation data is considered out of scope from this document.
-Secure mechanizms for HTTPS access and storage of files are well defined.
+Secure mechanisms for HTTPS access and storage of files are well defined.
 Identity and cridentials for accessing externally stored data will be exchanged out of band from the vCon.
 The one requirement for externally referenced data from the perspective of this document, is proof of integrety of that data.

 Using the above described approach for redaction and appending of data, we can reduce the security operations on a vCon to signing and encryption.
-Two approached to signing are needed as we have data, in JSON format, that is contained within the vCon and may have data (typically media and file formats, often binary) not contained that is externally referenced.
+Two approached to signing are needed as we have data, in JSON format, that is contained within the vCon and may have data (typically media and file formats, often binary) not contained, inline in the vCon, that is externally referenced.

 Externally referenced data will be signed using [LM-OTS] with the signature and URL of the externally referenced data included in the vCon with the URL refererence, the signature and public key included in the vCon.
 [LM-OTS] was chosen due to the relatively low cost to generate and verify the signature for what could be very large externally referenced media files and for the convenience of having a fairly small public key.